The Supreme Court's Establishment Clause jurisprudence is, quite

 the Constitution's prohibition on advancement of a single religion by

 That being so, the Court should have fun with Salazar v.
-Buono, oral arguments for which occurred this morning
+Buono, oral arguments for which occurred this morning.
+The facts surrounding this case are convoluted as well as novel.

 The dispute concerns a cross erected without authorization on federal